stineje/DES/README.md

 This has two projects completed in ECEN 3233 Digital Logic Design at Oklahoma State University.
-Some of the data is not complete as students are working on it.
+Some of the data is not complete as within the DES directory as students are working on it.
+The S-DES is complete as it was utilized during the Fall 2021 semester.
+The DES idea is used during the Spring 2022 semester.

 The laboraty deals with implementing either S-DES or DES and then the Project involves cracking the key given the plaintext and ciphertext.